amaan667/Servio/docs/menu-debugging-guide.md

 ### **Issue: Menu items not appearing after upload**
 **Solutions:**
 1. **Reload the ordering page** (Cmd+R)
-2. Check if venue ID is correct
+2. Check if venue slug is correct
 3. Verify database save was successful
 4. Check console for fetch errors